-The Huron County lighthouses videos were apparently part of a promotional campaign called LIVEHuron produced by Huron County Economic Development Corporation.
-If this is a promotional campaign then its current status is “SECRET”.
-Anyway, the videos are excellent.
-Worth a look.
-If you think this is pretty good stuff please Like and Share.
+The Huron County lighthouse videos were apparently part of a promotional campaign called LIVEHuron produced by Huron County Economic Development Corporation.
+The videos are excellent—worth a look.
+If you think this is pretty good stuff, please Like and Share.

 Huron County’s Lighthouses